-No. Topic Condition Wording Items to be checked Comments from PMO Visit and Actions to be taken Compliance Status? months then the mine shall become an abandoned mine.
-The applicant will be required to submit details of a revised Decommissioning and Final Restoration Plan (in accordance with Condition 32) for the written approval of the Planning Authority, within 6 months of the mine being declared abandoned by the Planning Authority.
+No. Topic Condition Wording Items to be checked Comments from PMO Visit and Actions to be taken Compliance Status? being declared abandoned by the Planning Authority.
 The applicant shall decommission and restore the site in accordance with the approved revised Decommissioning and Final Restoration Plan no later than 2 years from the date the Planning Authority approved such a scheme.
-Reason: To minimise the adverse landscape and visual impact and ensure that the site is restored to a satisfactory standard in this sensitive area of the National Park. abandonment; and Restoration/decommissioning to be completed in accordance with approved plan within 2 years.
-3. Construction Period & Predeposition Decomnissioning and Restoration All works associated with the construction of the surface workings including the ponds, fencing, site drainage, water tanks, parking, turning and storage areas, processing building, bund, and footprint of stack 1 (as shown on Drawing Figure 3.4, received on 10th August 2017) shall be completed within 12 months of the date of commencement of development (as indicated on the 'Notification of Initiation of Development', or date of commencemet of devdopment as determined by the Planning Authority) and mining operations shall thereafter commence within the following three months, unless otherwise agreed in writing by the Planning Authority.
-If mining operations do not occur by the end of such period (15 months from the date on the 'Notice of Initiation of Development' or date of commencement All works associated with the surface workings to be completed within 12 months of commencement of Development; ponds, fencing, site drainage, water tanks, parking, turning, storage areas, processing building, bund, footprint Stack 1 In accordance with Drawing Figure 3.4, received on 10th August 2017 Mining operations shall thereafter commence within the following three months unless otherwise agreed.
+Reason: To minimise the adverse landscape and visual impact and ensure that the site is restored to a satisfactory standard in this sensitive area of the National Park.
+3. Construction Period & Predeposition Decomnissioning and Restoration All works associated with the construction of the surface workings including the ponds, fencing, site drainage, water tanks, parking, turning and storage areas, processing building, bund, and footprint of stack 1 (as shown on Drawing Figure 3.4, received on 10th August 2017) shall be completed within 12 months of the date of commencement of development (as indicated on the 'Notification of Initiation of Development', or date of commencement of development as determined by the Planning Authority) and mining operations shall thereafter commence within the following three months, unless otherwise agreed in writing by the Planning Authority.
+If mining operations do not occur by the end of such period (15 months from the date on the 'Notice of Initiation of Development' or date of commencement of development as determined by the Planning Authority or the aforementioned revised date agreed in writing by the Planning Authority) the applicant will be required to submit details of a revised All works associated with the surface workings to be completed within 12 months of commencement of Development; ponds, fencing, site drainage, water tanks, parking, turning, storage areas, processing building, bund, footprint Stack 1 In accordance with Drawing Figure 3.4, received on 10th August 2017 Mining operations shall thereafter commence within the following three months unless otherwise agreed.
 If mining operations do not occur by 15 months from Initiation of Development, submission by Operator of revised Decommissioning/Final Restoration plan (in accordance with PC 32) within 6 months of abandonment; and Restoration/decommissioning to be completed in accordance with approved within 2 years Final outstanding element - pond commissioning Method Statement relating to coffer dam use will be supplied to NPA prior to works starting under PC16.
-TMF Commissioning - refer to PC 54 & 57 Partial compliance Shotcrete/concrete to pond to be completed
+Coffer dam required to hold the water back and create a dry space to apply the concrete or shotcrete.
+TMF Commissioning - refer to PC 54 & 57 Partial compliance Shotcrete/ concrete to pond to be completed.